angel-ibm/stro/README.md

 ![Top](./images/cover1.png "watsonxdata")

-We all know that beautiful pictures often captivate us.
-However beauty may sometimes be deceiving.
-Let's take, for example, the night sky: a source of inspiration and wonder beneath the moonlight, yet it may conceal unseen dangers hidden in anomalies that we may be able to detect.
+Beautiful pictures often grab our attention.
+Take the night sky, for example: under the moonlight, it evokes wonders and romances....
+Well, not always because behind its calm appearance, it might be hiding unseen threats.

 ## A big family of use cases